kyleslugg/NYPL-Takehome/README.md

 - Produces counts of 311 cases and film permits by day and tax block
 - Writes the resulting table to a SQLite database for further analysis (found here in `data/points_by_tax_block.db` in the table `points_by_block`)

 In the interest of complying with task instructions vis a vis time and level of detail, I have left the comparison of 311 activity among blocks with and without filming activity as an exercise to the reader (at least, for the time being).
+Note that, for purposes of completeness, many entries contain zeroes in the `permits` and/or `cases_311` field(s); these would wash out in further aggregation during follow-up analysis.